lamch0/two-stage-imbalance-medical-image-classification/readme.md

-# Balanced-MixUp for Highly Imbalanced Medical Image Classification
+# Two stage imbalance medical image classification
 ## Summary
-This repository contains the code accompanying the paper:
+This repository is based on this [repo](https://github.com/agaldran/balanced_mixup) and it contains the code accompanying the paper:
 ```
 Balanced-MixUp for Highly Imbalanced Medical Image Classification
 Adrian Galdran, Gustavo Carneiro, Miguel A. González Ballester